Skin school, Acne, Anti-aging, Skincare

 updated on

-Ever since I started consulting the internet for skincare research, nearly no skincare sub doesn’t have at least one person explaining their initial tretinoin purge phase when extolling the virtuous results after starting tretinoin.
+Since I started consulting the internet for skincare research, every skincare sub has at least one person explaining their initial tretinoin purge phase when extolling their virtuous results after starting tretinoin.

 Usually, it goes something like this, “At first, the purging from tretinoin was horrible, but a week later, my skin cleared up, and now it’s excellent, and my skin is so perfect I get marriage proposals from strangers.
 Also, I’m pretty sure I’m getting into heaven now despite not formerly being spiritually affiliated with any organized religion!”